 The Company’s source of water for public consumption and for irrigation purposes comes from groundwater under its service area.
-The water is extracted through twelve well sites, six of which are potable and 6 of which are designated for irrigation purposes only.
+The water is extracted through twelve well sites, five of which are potable and 7 of which are designated for irrigation purposes only.
 The irrigation wells serve the largest grove in the Company’s area, and the Pauma Valley Country Club golf course.
 The potable wells are pumped into the delivery system and stored in the Company’s two steel reservoir tanks.

 Per the requirements of the California Department of Public Health, drinking water standards, we are required to conduct numerous bacteriological and chemical tests on each potable well.
 The test results must be below the maximum contaminant level (“MCL”) before it is acceptable for placement into the distribution and storage system.
-For disinfection, chlorine stations are permanently located at four well sites and are subject to Department of Environmental Health standards for hazardous materials.
-Standard operating procedures are followed by the utility employees when handling the gaseous cylinders of chlorine.
+For disinfection, chlorine stations are permanently located at four well sites and are subject to the Department of Environmental Health standards for hazardous materials.
+Standard operating procedures are followed by Utility Employees when handling the gaseous cylinders of chlorine.
 Training and routine inspections are conducted to assure compliance.
 The Company’s Risk Management Plan is reviewed annually and updated every five years.

 Upon formation, the Company utilized an open reservoir but has since abandoned the site and replaced it with two welded steel water storage tanks.
 The smaller tank was installed in 1966 and has a capacity of 175,000 gallons of water.
 The larger tank was installed in 1978 and holds 1.5 million gallons of water.